Terms and conditions

 2. THE COMPANY AND THE ELECTRONIC MONEY REGULATIONS 2011

-Where relevant, we shall make available to you such information to which you are entitled under the Regulations.
-However, to the fullest extent permitted by law, if you are a business client (i.e. you are not a consumer, a micro-enterprise or a charity with an annual income of less than £1 million) Part 5 and Regulations 54(1) 55(3), 60, 62, 63, 64, 67, 75, 76 and 77 of the Regulations (as from time to time amended, restated or re-enacted) shall not apply to this Framework Agreement or the provision of our services.
+2.2 Where relevant, we shall make available to you the information which you are entitled under the Payment Services Regulations 2017.
+However, to the fullest extent permitted by law, if you are a business client (i.e. you are not a consumer, a micro-enterprise or a charity as such terms are defined in the Payment Services Regulations 2017):

 3. FRAMEWORK AGREEMENT, REGULAR PAYMENT CONTRACTS AND STOP AND LIMIT CONTRACTS

-3.3 We may agree, at your request, to enter into a contract for a Spot Trade or a Forward Trade and/or a Payment to be executed in the future when a specific exchange rate becomes available (a “Stop and Limit Contract”).
-Please note that where we enter into such a contract, we shall use our reasonable endeavours to place orders at the specified exchange rate.
-However, in entering into a Stop and Limit Contract, you acknowledge that we may not be able to enter into the Spot or Forward Trade at the required exchange rate because:
+3.3 We may agree, at your request, to enter into a Contract for a Spot Trade or a Forward Trade and/or a Payment to be executed in the future when a specific exchange rate becomes available (a “Stop and Limit Contract”).
+Please note that where we enter into such a Contract, we shall use our reasonable endeavours to achieve the specified exchange rate.
+However, in entering into a Stop and Limit Contract, you acknowledge that we may not be able to enter into the Spot Trade or Forward Trade at the required exchange rate because:

 (a) the market which we purchase from does not reach the rate we require to offer you the specific exchange rate; or

-(b) ,due to market fluctuations, it is not be possible for us to book the Trade even if the interbank rate is at the specific exchange rate.
+(b),due to market fluctuations, it is not possible for us to book the Trade even if the interbank rate is at the specific exchange rate.

-4.1 Once we have opened your Trading Facility and/or your FC Exchange Online facility for you, you will be asked to provide us with a username for FC Exchange Online and your Passwords.
+4.1 Once we have opened your Trading Facility and/or your FC Exchange Online facility for you, you will be asked to provide us with a username for FC Exchange Online and your FC Exchange Online Password.

 5. PLACING ORDERS